Avvvvvvie/beavergang-mc/README.md

 Did you ever want to play beaver gang in minecraft?
 No?
 Well now you can anyways.

 ## Versions
 Version 2 is for 1.19.4 rc-2 upwards.
-However, starting from 1.20.5, it will not be compatible anymore.
+Starting from 1.20.5, it will not be compatible anymore.

 Version 1 is for 1.18+